What is Hope Partnership?

-Nearly 2.5 million people live in poverty in the slums and urban areas of Nairobi, Kenya.
-They lack the basic necessities of life, including adequate housing, clean water, and sanitation services.
-Educational opportunities are negligible.
-All kinds of diseases run rampant throughout the communities.
-The scarcity of jobs complicates every problem.
+The 2.5 million residents of the slums and urban areas of Nairobi, Kenya, lack the basic necessities of life that most people take for granted: adequate housing, clean water, sanitation services and public schools.
+Diseases run unchecked throughout the communities, as well, and the scarcity of jobs complicates every problem.